oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_lxc.md

 cat test
 ```

-If you have already generated chicks through the above methods and still need to batch generate chicks, you can use a customized batch generation version of the script, but note that you should first delete the test chicks before batch generating chicks
+If you already created a test container and want to do batch generation, delete the test container first.

-### Delete Test Chick
+### Delete Test Container

 ```shell
 incus stop test